pwd-vw/sdcard-benchmark/README.md

    ```
    python scripts/run_benchmark.py "SanDisk Extreme MicroSDXC 64GB" D:\ --results-dir results
    ```
-   Replace `D:\` with the mounted path for the SD card.
+   Replace `D:\` with the mounted path for the SD card (omit it to choose interactively).
+   You can omit the card name to choose from the known cards or enter a new card interactively.
 6. Repeat for each SD card product, using the same plan or adjusting `data/default_plan.yaml`.

 ## Reports